brainfucksec/brainfucksec.github.io/_posts/2021-10-03-hardening-firefox-2021.md

 This is my personal configuration for **hardening Mozilla Firefox while maintaining usability**, this mean that some options that help protect against fingerprinting are not enabled by default, for more information see: [Disabled Options](#disabled-options).

-This configuration is for a "day-by-day" browsing,, I try to setup a Browser for better security but without breaking many things, then if you want greater anonymity and privacy see: [Tor Browser](https://www.torproject.org/).
+With this configuration I try to setup a Browser for better security but without breaking many things, then if you want greater anonymity and privacy see: [Tor Browser](https://www.torproject.org/).

-There is no anonymous and 100% secure setup, what you can do though, is reduce the amount of data collected by entities like Google, Facebook etc. etc.. and reduce attack vectors for enhanced security.
+There is no anonymous and 100% secure broser setup, what you can do though, is reduce the amount of data collected by entities like Google, Facebook etc. etc. and reduce attack vectors for enhanced security.

 ## Backup Firefox profile